python/cpython/Doc/library/ttk.rst

 Tab Identifiers
 ^^^^^^^^^^^^^^^

-The tab_id present in several methods of :class:`ttk.Notebook` may take any of the following forms:
+The *tab_id* present in several methods of :class:`ttk.Notebook` may take any of the following forms:

-* An integer between zero and the number of tabs
+* An integer between zero and the number of tabs.
-* The name of a child window
+* The name of a child window.
-* A positional specification of the form "@x,y", which identifies the tab
+* A positional specification of the form "@x,y", which identifies the tab.
-* The literal string "current", which identifies the currently-selected tab
+* The literal string "current", which identifies the currently-selected tab.
-* The literal string "end", which returns the number of tabs (only valid for :meth:`Notebook.index`)
+* The literal string "end", which returns the number of tabs (only valid for :meth:`Notebook.index`).

 Virtual Events